animehunter123/kickstarts_ubuntu_and_mdt/repo_downloaders/pypi/README.md

 # Description
 These scripts will download pypi using the rocky9 config generated from the docs already in the results_02

-Note: The TTFB performance is better for Ubuntu hosts versus Rocky, this affects Morgan mirroring, so reccomend using a ubuntu host or ubuntu docker container.
+Note: The TTFB performance is better for Ubuntu hosts versus Rocky, this affects XargsParallel and also Morgan mirroring, so recommend keeping this in mind.

-After it is done you can usually do something like:
+After it is done you can confirm that your new destination webserver that will host pypi works with a quick test:
 ```
-These tests we confirmed work:

-* pip uninstall -y numpy pandas dash ; pip cache purge
+  pip uninstall -y numpy pandas dash ; pip cache purge

-* pip install  --find-links=http://172.16.0.63/ numpy pandas dash  --trusted-host 172.16.0.63
+  pip install  --find-links=http://172.16.0.63/ numpy pandas dash  --trusted-host 172.16.0.63
 ```

 # Usage (Quickstart)